Cai Guo-Qiang: Inopportune installations

 In 2004, Cai Guo-Qiang installed Inopportune: Stage One and Inopportune: Stage Two at the Massachusetts Museum of Contemporary Art (MASS MoCA).
 The piece was duplicated in 2008 at the Guggenheim Museum in New York.
 MASS MoCA describes the installation as such:

 Inopportune: Stage One (2004) is also featured in the main entrance of the Seattle Art Museum.

+2008 Beijing Summer Olympics

+Cai was commissioned by the International Olympic Committee and the Beijing Organizing Committee to produce work for the Games of the XXIX Olympiad, the 2008 Beijing Summer Olympics.
+Cai, who served as the director of visual and special effects at the 2008 Summer Olympics, created fireworks performances for both the opening and closing ceremonies, including the controversial "Footprints of History: Fireworks Project for the Opening Ceremony."

 City of Flowers in the Sky

 As a tribute to the center of the Italian Renaissance, Cai Guo-Qiang created an explosive depiction of flowers using fireworks across the blue skies of Florence, Italy, as his canvas, on November 18, 2018.
 The performance art piece lasted about ten minutes on Piazzale Michelangelo overlooking the city.
 During the event, which was inspired by Botticelli's "Primavera," 50,000 custom-made fireworks released smoke that resembled thousands of flowers.
 The spectacle introduced the Cai's solo exhibition, Flora Commedia: Cai Quo-Qiang at the Uffizi.